dhiduchick/Hiduchick-Regex-Tutorial/README.md

 Bracket expressions provide a concise way to specify the characters that should be matched at a particular position in the URL, allowing for flexibility and customization in regex patterns.

 ### The OR Operator
+In regular expressions, the OR operator is represented by the vertical bar |.
+It allows you to specify multiple alternatives for matching patterns.
+In the context of matching URL regex, the OR operator can be used to define alternative patterns for specific parts of the URL.

+For example, in the following URL regex: `^(https?:\/\/)?` The ? after (https?:\/\/) indicates that the s in https is optional, allowing the URL to start with either http:// or https://.

+Similarly, in the following URL regex: `([a-z\.]{2,6})` The {2,6} specifies that the preceding pattern [a-z\.] should be repeated 2 to 6 times, allowing for top-level domains (TLDs) like .com, .org, .net, etc. The dot . in [a-z\.] represents the dot in the TLD, and the [a-z] matches lowercase letters.
+So, in this case, the OR operator is not explicitly used, but alternative patterns are achieved through the quantifier {2,6}, allowing for different TLD lengths.
 ### Flags

 ### Character Escapes